713.523.0001

 Identifying a Lunch Break Violation

-Many employers automatically deduct 30 minutes from their employees pay for a lunch break.
-This could be a violation of the law if your employee deducts 30 minutes of time but assigns you work during your lunch period or there is a reasonable expectation of you performing work during your lunch period.
+Many employers automatically deduct 30 minutes from their employees’ pay for a lunch break.
+This could be a violation of the law if your employee deducts this time but assigns you work during your lunch period, if your break is less than 20 minutes, or there is a reasonable expectation of you performing work during your lunch period.

 When Should You Consult a Lunch Break Violation Attorney?